timolinn/the-pragmatic-programmer/README.md

 > CHALLENGE: lose the trackpad/mouse for week, you'll find things you can do without pointing.
 Learn how to do it.
 Keep notes of key sequences you learn.

 - On growing and extending your IDE with extensions, if you cannot find an extension that does what you want, write one.
+- Knowing you can roll back to a previous state using a VCS is one thing, but can you actually do it?
+Are your commit well defined enough that rolling back is easy and straightforward?
+- Put all your local configs and preferences in VCS.
+Including installed apps.
+- Thought Experiment: Spill a cup of tea on your PC.
+Buy a new one how long will it take you to restore your new machine to the state of the other one?

+### Psychology of Debugging

+- Debugging is a sensitive, emotional subject for many developers.
+Instead of attacking it as a puzzle to be solved, you may encounter denial, finger pointing, lame excuses, or just plain apathy.
+- It doesn’t really matter whether the bug is your fault or someone else’s.
+It is still your problem.
+Fix the problem, Not the blame.
+- A debugging mindset means to step back a pace and actually think about what could be causing the symptoms.
+Don't panic and keep your ego in check.
+- Always try to discover the root cause of a problem, not just this particular appearance of it.
+- Write a failing test before fixing the code.
+- Read the error message.
+- Logging and tracing.
+Debuggers and a stack trace can only tell you the state and how you get there respectively, but they typically will not tell you what you were doing before you got there.
+That is where logs/tracing comes into play.
+- **Rubber Ducking**: A very simple but particularly useful technique for finding the cause of a problem is simply to explain it to someone else.
+The other person should look over your shoulder at the screen, and nod his or her head constantly (like a rubber duck bobbing up and down in a bathtub).